What You Need to Know About Electronic Drafter

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-- Integrated Circuit IC Layout Designer (IC Layout Designer)
+- Printed Circuit Board Layout Designer (PCB Layout Designer)

 In 2016, there was an estimated number of 27,400 jobs in the United States for Electronic Drafter.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Electronic Drafter by 2026.
 Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.